 At it’s core, chimichurri is really quite simple.
 Parsley, olive oil and garlic.
 It’s something you can pull together in under 5 minutes in a food processor.
 Rinse off some parsley, peel a few cloves of garlic and pulse it together with the oil.
 Done.

 You may notice that it’s very similar to an Italian gremolata (parsley, lemon juice and garlic).
 Though in this case, swapping out the lemon juice with the olive oil makes it much more meat friendly.
 Gremolata is great on grilled vegetables in the summer time or sautéing with some hearty greens.

-About the chimichurri: I've adapted a recipe from Francis Mallmann in his Seven Fires: Grilling the Argentine Way cookbook (which is a prominent member of my Essential Kitchen Bookshelf list).
-In addition to the basic three ingredients mentioned above, he adds in oregano, red pepper and vinegar.
+About the chimichurri: I’ve adapted a recipe from Francis Mallmann in his Seven Fires: Grilling the Argentine Way cookbook (which is a prominent member of my Essential Kitchen Bookshelf list).
+In addition to the basic three ingredients mentioned above, he adds in oregano, red pepper and vinegar for some extra complexity.
 The red wine vinegar is great addition for making this a dual purpose sauce that can also marinate.

-Be sure to use a full cup of parsley, tightly packed into the measuring cup.
-If you don't have enough, go easy on the liquids or it'll be really soupy.
+Be sure to use 2 full cups of parsley, tightly packed into the measuring cup.
+If you don’t have enough, go easy on the liquids or it’ll be really soupy.
 It all depends on your style, so adapt and adjust the oil, vinegar and water as necessary.